Copying, Pasting, and Duplication

 - an external component, which an external input link is recreated for, still exists.

-A Duplication is used for a quick replication of a selected component along with its values.
-The slot value for the duplicated component depends on a slot type: the value is copied for slots of the ‘config’ type, while others are reset to respective defaults.
+A Duplication method is used for a quick replication of a selected component along with its values.
+The slot values for the duplicated component are rewritten from the source component.

 Additionally, the duplication does not disturb what was copied by using Copy and Paste functions, i.e., it does not overwrite what is contained in the clipboard.